prestsoftware/prest/CONTRIBUTING.md

 To make contribution easier for everyone involved, please:

-1. Discuss your change and the overall approach with us before starting substantial work via e-mail at contact AT prestsoftware DOT com.
+1. Discuss your change and the overall approach with us before starting substantial work via e-mail at ziman AT functor DOT sk or gerasimou AT outlook DOT com.
    We do not want you to waste your time or duplicate somebody's work.
    We will be happy to answer questions about Prest's internals.

 1. Include type annotations in Python code.